Roth IRA: Backdoor contributions

 Regardless of income but subject to contribution limits, contributions can be made to a Traditional IRA and then converted to a Roth IRA.
 This allows for "backdoor" contributions where individuals are able to make Roth IRA contributions even if their income is above the limits.

 One major caveat to the entire "backdoor" Roth IRA contribution process, however, is that it only works for people who do not have any pre-tax contributed money in IRA accounts at the time of the "backdoor" conversion to Roth; conversions made when other IRA money exists are subject to pro-rata calculations and may lead to tax liabilities on the part of the converter.
 In effect, one cannot choose the tax character of the contribution, as it must reflect the existing proportion of tax character in traditional IRAs.
-For example, a traditional IRA contains $10,000 post-tax and $30,000 pre-tax funds, it has 75% pre-tax character.
+For example, for a traditional IRA containing $10,000 post-tax and $30,000 pre-tax funds, it has 75% pre-tax character.
 Converting $10,000 into a Roth would lead to 75% ($7,500) of the contribution being considered taxable.
 The pro-rata calculation is made based on all traditional IRA contributions across all the individual's traditional IRA accounts (even if they are in different institutions).

 Backdoor Roth IRA contributions were explicitly allowed by the Tax Cuts and Jobs Act of 2017.
 Prior to that, there was concern that the process would violate the step transaction doctrine that one cannot combine individually legal steps to achieve an outcome that would be illegal if done in a single step.